mx-iao/misc/script-run-config.md

 pipeline_run = experiment.submit(pipeline)
 ```

 ## Proposed experience
 ### To do
 - Improve [ScriptRunConfig](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.scriptrunconfig?view=azure-ml-py) constructor
 - Add support for specifying ScriptRunConfig from YAML, e.g. `ScriptRunConfig.from_yaml(file_name='run_config.yml')`
 - Update run submission CLI (`az ml run submit-script`) to support ScriptRunConfig YAML
+- `RunConfiguration` class should become an implementation detail and removed from docs/tutorials for as many scenarios as possible
+- Updates to `MpiConfiguration`, `TensorFlowConfiguration`, `PyTorchConfiguration` (add)
+- HyperDriveConfig can already take a ScriptRunConfig object
+- Add robust validation for the combination of arguments specified by user
 - Update PythonScriptStep to take in a `ScriptRunConfig` object directly instead of a `RunConfiguration` object
-- `RunConfiguration` class should become an implementation detail and removed from docs/tutorials (as much as possible)
-- HyperDriveConfig can already take a ScriptRunConfig object
 - Make ScriptRunConfig (and PythonScriptStep) the recommended run submission path (over Estimator and EstimatorStep)
-- Add robust validation (either at ScripRunConfig construction time or job submission time) to validate the combination of arguments specified by user.
 - Update documentation, notebooks, TSGs

 ### ScriptRunConfig constructor